 5. The Devil Wears Prada (2006)

-Hathaway fiercely stood up to the daunting challenge of sharing screen with the great Meryl Streep.
-In ‘The Devil Wears Prada’, she plays an assistant to a highly powerful, influential fashion magazine editor and though she is effortlessly subdued by Streep in scenes featuring both of them, Hathaway gives it her best and as she strives to get close to the genius of Streep and succeeds partly which still is saying a lot.
-‘The Devil Wears Prada’ is an endearing comedy drama turned into an exhilarating experience by its stupendous cast that also included Emily Blunt and Stanley Tucci.
+Hathaway fiercely stood up to the daunting challenge of sharing the screen with the great Meryl Streep.
+In ‘The Devil Wears Prada,’ she plays an assistant to a highly powerful, influential fashion magazine editor, and though she is effortlessly subdued by Streep in scenes featuring both of them, Hathaway gives it her best and as she strives to get close to the genius of Streep and succeeds partly which still is saying a lot.
+‘The Devil Wears Prada’ is an endearing comedy-drama turned into an exhilarating experience by its stupendous cast that also included Emily Blunt and Stanley Tucci.

 Read More: Best William Hurt Movies